zekaryas1/notes/docs/Programming langs/JavaScript/You Should Know JavaScript.md

 #### Map Vs Object

-- for js object key must be string, otherwise it will be converted to string, however in map key can be anything(object, primitives)
+- For js object key must be string, otherwise it will be converted to string, however in map key can be anything(object, primitives)

 ```js
 const obj = {};